jasraa/tp/docs/DeveloperGuide.md

 <!-- @@author jasraa-->
 ### Use Case: Edit Savings

-1. User requests to edit a savings entry by specifying the index of the saving and the details to be updated.
+1. User requests to edit a savings entry by specifying the category of the saving.
-2. BudgetBuddy prompts the user for the category, amount, and optionally, a description.
+2. BudgetBuddy prompts the user for the category and amount.
-3. BudgetBuddy validates the provided index and updates the savings entry if the index is valid.
+3. BudgetBuddy validates the provided category and updates the savings entry if the category is valid.
 4. BudgetBuddy displays a confirmation message indicating the savings entry has been updated.

 #### Extensions

-* 1.1 User specifies an index that does not exist.
+* 1.1 User specifies an category that does not exist.
-    * 1.1.1 BudgetBuddy displays an error message indicating the index is out of bounds.
+    * 1.1.1 BudgetBuddy displays an error message indicating the category is invalid.
       Use case ends.

 * 1.2 User enters an invalid or non-numeric amount.